AkshuAgarwal/SchoolManagementSystem/README.md

 - Python 3.9 or above
 - Node.js 16 or above
-- PostgreSQL 13 or above
+- PostgreSQL 13 or above (or MySQL 8.0 or above)
 - Redis 3.0 or above

 > The project is originally created on software versions listed above and is not tested on other versions.
 So there might be chances that the project also works fine with different versions.